-Unafraid of playing outside the box like his glam rock predecessors, Borns released a live-in-the-studio version of the song this past week complete with a mariachi band and alien-sounding Theremin.
+Unafraid of playing outside the box like his glam rock predecessors, Borns released a live-in-the-studio version of the song this past week complete with a mariachi band and Theremin.
 Look it up, you’ll thank me later.

 Borns’ androgyny is another central part of his artistry.
 At times, the long-haired singer shows off his high-pitched falsetto and wears midriff-bearing floral shirts.
 Other times, he’s undeniably masculine, as he is on the provocative cover of his debut album “Dopamine”.
 The cover depicts Borns sitting in a chair, framed by a pair of presumably female legs.
-The signer is suggestively glancing up at the owner of the legs.
+The singer is suggestively glancing up at the owner of the legs.
 In the “Electric Love” video, he’s depicted wearing glittery makeup while female dancers wearing tight shorts dance in front of him.
 It’s a wonderfully non-conformist celebration.